How to treat hormonal imbalance to get pregnant

 How will you know when to see a doctor for fertility issues?
 You should visit your doctor if you fall into any of the categories listed below.

 - You have had sex without protection or birth control consistently for 12 months, without any sign of conception

 - You have had multiple miscarriages

 - You are up to 35 years and you have had sex for 6 months without protection or birth control

 - You have irregular menstruation, painful menstruation, or heavy flow (it might be an underlying sign of fertility issues)

 - Your partner has any signs of erectile dysfunction (erectile dysfunction can affect a couple's fertility)

 - You have chronic illnesses like diabetes, genetic disorders, hypertension, kidney disease, and thyroid condition (these conditions can indirectly affect your fertility)

-If you notice symptoms like mood swings, painful sex, breast tenderness, irregular or absent periods, and hot flashes, you should see a doctor for proper diagnosis and treatment.
+If you notice symptoms like mood swings, painful sex, breast tenderness, irregular or absent periods, and hot flashes, you should see a doctor for a proper diagnosis and treatment.